UPDATE: Islamic Republic of Afghanistan Legal System and Research

 Laws and procedures, including the statutorily-defined law-making and revision processes are stated in the Law on the Publication and Enforcement of Legislative Documents in the Islamic Republic of Afghanistan, 1999 Official Gazette no. 787), which also covers regulations and other legislative documents, as well as the National Assembly Rules of Procedure.

 The state budget and development program of the government shall be submitted, through the Upper House to the Lower House.
-If it is approved by the Lower House, it will be implemented without being submitting to the Upper House, after endorsement by the President.
+If it is approved by the Lower House, it will be implemented without being submitting to the Upper House, after endorsement by the President (Article 98, Afghan constitution, 2004).

-In case of discussing urgent matters such as the annual budget, or development program, or issues related to the national security, territorial integrity and independence of the country, the sessions of the Assembly shall not end until a decision is made.
+In case of discussing urgent matters such as the annual budget, development programs, or issues related to national security, territorial integrity and independence of the country, the sessions of the Assembly shall not end until a decision is made (Article Ninety-Nine, Afghan constitution, 2004).

 If one House rejects decisions of the other, a joint commission comprised of an equal number of members from each House will be formed to solve the difference.
 The decision of the commission shall be enforced, after endorsement by the President.
 In case the joint commission cannot solve the difference, the decision will be considered rejected.
-In such cases, the Lower House will pass it with two-thirds majority in its next session, and will have it endorsed by the President.
+In such cases, the Lower House will pass it with two-thirds majority in its next session and will have it endorsed by the President (Article hundred, Afghan constitution, 2004).
+A flowchart of Legislative Process in Afghanistan can be found at Legislative Consulting.

 The legislative department of the Ministry of Justice officially called Legislative Affairs and Academic-Legal Research Institute operates to achieve the following objectives:

-The Institute as the highest academic-research department in the legislative affairs of the government shall form, draft and review the legislative documents (laws, decrees, regulations, statutes and their amendments, annexes, addendums and exclusions and approvals of the Council of Ministers with legislative nature) and shall present them to the Council of Ministers of the Islamic Republic of Afghanistan for further proceedings.
+The institute as the highest academic-research department in the legislative affairs of the government shall form, draft and review the legislative documents (laws, decrees, regulations, statutes and their amendments, annexes, addendums and exclusions and approvals of the Council of Ministers with legislative nature) and shall present them to the Council of Ministers of the Islamic Republic of Afghanistan for further proceedings (source).

 - Afghanistan is an Islamic republic with Islam as its "sacred religion" (Preamble);